We believe the opposite of poverty is community.

 Hope in The Street

 A tour of some of the most beautiful homes in Guelph decorated for the holiday season.
 Visit the website to see last years photos.
-This year the tour is celebrating 20 years with some exciting new features.
-The tour was held November 15th and 16th, 2024 and raised over $113,000 for Hope House!
+The tour raised over $112,990 for Hope House!

 Coldest Night of the Year

 A fun-filled, family-friendly fundraiser supporting the hungry, homeless, and hurting in Guelph!
-This year’s walk, held on February 22, 2025, raised an incredible $225,354 for Hope House—surpassing our goal.
+This year’s walk happened on February 28, 2026, and we raised an incredible $213,069 for Hope House.